Brunwo/supaFast/README.md

 This project provides a lightweight library and an example template for integrating Supabase JWT authentication with FastAPI backends.
 It helps secure your FastAPI endpoints by validating Supabase JWTs and checking user roles.

+## ✨ Current Status

+This library now supports two primary modes for JWT verification:

+1.  **Modern (Default):** Asynchronous verification using Supabase's JWKS endpoint (RS256/ES256 algorithms).
+This is the recommended and default approach for new projects and those that have migrated their Supabase JWT signing to asymmetric keys.
+2.  **Legacy:** Synchronous verification using a shared `SUPA_JWT_SECRET` (HS256 algorithm).
+This mode is provided for backward compatibility with older Supabase projects or specific use cases where HS256 is still in use.
+It can be enabled via the `SUPABASE_USE_LEGACY_JWT` configuration flag.

-**Key Features:**
+## Key Features:**
-- Validates Supabase Auth JWT tokens against your project's JWT secret.
+- Validates Supabase Auth JWT tokens against your project's JWT secret (legacy HS256).
+- Supports asynchronous JWT verification using JWKS (RS256/ES256) for enhanced security.
 - Provides FastAPI dependencies and decorators for easy route protection.
 - Supports role-based access control (RBAC) via JWT claims.
 - Configurable CORS middleware setup.